-Understanding which type of line to choose for your new or existing fishing set-up can be a tricky process with so many different lines available.
-This is a common question and sometimes the choices can be confusing regarding when and where to utilize the different types of line.
-So let’s break each one down with its key pros and cons to make the decision–making process a little easier.
+This is a common query and sometimes the choices can be confusing regarding when and where to utilize these different types of best fishing line.
+So, let’s break each one down with its key pros and cons to make the decision–making process a little easier.

 Over this guide, we’ll cover the best situations to use braided, fluorocarbon and monofilament lines, plus some general information on the best types of leader line to rig up with that’s sure to help you out wherever you fish.
 After reading this, you’ll have a good understanding of when to use each type of line along with their strengths and weaknesses and how they may be used in your own fishing, wherever you're casting out.

 When to use braided fishing line

-Let's start with straight through braid – which means the braid is tied direct to the hook, lure or sinker.
+Let's start with straight–through braided line – which means the braid is tied direct to the hook, lure or sinker.
 The advantage of going braid all the way is the feel, sensitivity and strength.
 This is because braid has no stretch and is made from ultra-strong, high-tech materials that are very thin for their breaking strain – often Dyneema or kevlar-like strands woven together.

 The main techniques when bass or freshwater fishing with braided line will be flipping and punching heavy cover, such as weed or lily pads, frog fishing and swimming a jig.
-When fishing heavy cover, grass and mats, the braid is going to come through the grass better and cut through when a bass is hooked.
+When fishing heavy cover, grass and mats, the braid is going to come through the grass better and cut through debris when a bass is hooked.
 It gives you direct contact with the bait, you'll detect bites faster, set the hook better and get the fish out easier.
 Anglers targeting carp and catfish in similar conditions often go for braided main line too.

 When to use fluorocarbon fishing line

 Fluorocarbon is at the opposite end of braid when it comes to visibility and elasticity – we are using this for the stretch which will help absorb the power of the cast and hooked fish, and allows the lure to maximize its action in open water.
-Most popular techniques with fluorocarbon are bass fishing with crankbaits, jerkbaits, chatterbaits, jigs and swimbaits – the list goes on.
+The most popular techniques with fluorocarbon are bass or freshwater fishing with crankbaits, jerkbaits, chatterbaits, jigs and swimbaits – the list goes on.

 When to use monofilament fishing line